 This resilient theater has weathered two destructive fires, and continues to be one of the most important cultural centers throughout Spain.

-One look at the facade of this movie theater, and you can tell the Neues Off is aptly named.
+One look at the facade of this theater, and you can tell the Neues Off is aptly named.
 Graffiti tags on the outside give way to indie film “off” the beaten path streaming on the inside.
 None of it detracts from the “Neues Off” (New Off) Cinema’s appeal as a classic district cinema in the southern Berlin district of Neukolln.

-In the late 1990s, the theater underwent a comprehensive renovation to restore it to its former beauty; it was renamed the Neue Off in 1998.
-Today, it holds special programs and international film festivals such as the Turkish Film Week, the Jewish Film Festival, and the “Berlinale goes Kiez.”
-The Neues Off recently celebrated its 30th birthday.Know more?
-Share with us!
+In the late 1990s, the theater underwent a comprehensive renovation to restore it to its former beauty.
+It was renamed the Neue Off in 1998, and today holds special programs and international film festivals such as the Turkish Film Week, the Jewish Film Festival, and the “Berlinale goes Kiez.”
+The Neues Off recently celebrated its 95th birthday.